-WELCOME TO ROSEMOUNT GUESTHOUSE IN BUCKIE
+WELCOME TO ROSEMOUNT IN BUCKIE

 Built in 1890, this stunning Victorian Townhouse overlooks the Moray Firth, at the very start of the Speyside Way.